CiscoLives/LTRATO-2001/_sources/tasks/task4/step1.rst.txt

     .. note::

-        Pay special attention to the result of each test, which is shown along with start time and run time of each one.
+        Pay special attention to the result of each test, which is shown along with the start time and run time of each one.

     .. image:: images/pyats-log-viewer-results-page.png
         :width: 75%